 Some clients will ask whether e-signatures are legally valid.
 They are.
 In South Africa, the ECT Act has recognised electronic signatures since 2002.
 Similar legislation exists in the EU (eIDAS) and US (ESIGN Act).
 For a deeper dive into the legal framework, see our guide on digital signing legality in South Africa.

-A brief explanation in your initial email can head off this question: “This document will be signed electronically.
-Electronic signatures are legally binding under the ECT Act, and you will receive a signed copy with a full audit trail once complete.”
+A quick note in your first email usually prevents this coming up at all.
+For example: “We'll be signing this document electronically.
+Electronic signatures are legally binding under the ECT Act, and you'll receive a signed copy with a full audit trail when it's complete.”

 Making the transition

-You do not need to switch everything at once.
-A gradual approach works well:
+You don't need to change everything overnight.
+A gradual rollout works well:

 Week three onwards: make it the default

-Stop offering the print-and-scan option unless specifically requested.
-Most clients will not ask.
-The few who do can still sign the traditional way, but you will find this becomes rare.
+Stop offering the print-and-scan option unless someone specifically asks.
+Most clients won't.
+The handful who do can still sign the old way, but you'll notice that becomes rare quickly.

 Common concerns addressed